Director, Governance and Performance

 - setting goals and predicting outcomes - the achievement of the University’s goals and priorities

-- ensuring the approach aligns with the QUT Blueprint 5 and supporting strategic statements
+- ensuring the approach aligns with Connections - the QUT Strategy 2023 to 2027 and supporting strategic statements

 - designing strategies, structures and processes to meet the outcomes and to track progress